 Our School Values:

 We are committed to the Montessori philosophy.
-Our curriculum is based in the Montessori approach developed by Dr. Maria Montessori.
+Our curriculum is based on the Montessori Method developed by Dr. Maria Montessori.
 Dr. Montessori was the first woman to earn her medical degree in Italy in 1896.
 She quickly became involved in education, developing a research-based method grounded in child development and science.
 She understood that all children are born with unique strengths and challenges and that they learn best when their education is individualized.
 Montessori recognized that children have sensitive periods in their development when they are particularly receptive to learning certain concepts.
 Her guiding principle was “follow the child.”

 We believe in educating the whole child.
 At Montessori School of Evergreen, our teachers educate the whole child by addressing his intellectual, artistic, athletic, and psychosocial needs.
 While providing each child with an academically challenging environment is an essential component of our program, we believe that a child’s emotional, social, creative, and physical development is equally important to establishing a strong foundation.